umerfarok/hestisCP-bootstrap-vps/README.md

 ### 5. Access HestiaCP Panel

+**Option 1: Use IP Address (Works Immediately)**
-1. Open your browser and go to: `https://your-server-ip:8083`
+1. Open your browser and go to: `https://5.78.86.122:8083`
 2. Log in with the credentials from Step 2
-3. Accept the self-signed certificate warning (first time only)
+3. Accept the self-signed certificate warning (click "Advanced" → "Proceed")

+**Option 2: Use Domain with SSL (Recommended)**
+- See "Set Up Server Domain with SSL" section below
+- Requires client to point a domain to `5.78.86.122` first

+**Note:** You can start with Option 1 and add a domain later if needed.

 ## Manual Steps After Installation